Other AIHW indicators

 Diabetes indicators for the Australian National Diabetes Strategy 2016–2020

-Mental health indicators
+Mental health performance indicators

 National asthma indicators

-These indicators provide insights on how common asthma is in Australia; asthma related deaths, hospital visits and general practice encounters; the use of asthma action plans, impact of asthma on quality of life, and the cost of asthma to the Australian healthcare system.
+The National asthma indicators provide insights on how common asthma is in Australia; asthma related deaths, hospital visits and general practice encounters; the use of asthma action plans, impact of asthma on quality of life, and the cost of asthma to the Australian healthcare system.

-National Core Maternity Indicators (NCMI)
+National Core Maternity Indicators

-The latest report is an online presentation of the 12 National Core Maternity Indicators currently reported from 2004 to 2016.
+The latest report is an online presentation of the 12 National Core Maternity Indicators (NCMI) currently reported from 2004 to 2016.
 The indicators provide the most recent data available and assist in the assessment, monitoring and evaluation of patient care.

-National Housing and Homelessness Agreement Performance Indicators (NHHA)
+National Housing and Homelessness Agreement performance indicators

-The National Housing and Homelessness Agreement indicators published by the AIHW reflect the performance of Specialist Homelessness Services through the measurement of people experiencing repeat homelessness and the effectiveness of services in delivering support that prevents people from becoming homeless.
+The National Housing and Homelessness Agreement (NHHA) performance indicators published by the AIHW reflect the performance of Specialist Homelessness Services through the measurement of people experiencing repeat homelessness and the effectiveness of services in delivering support that prevents people from becoming homeless.

 National framework for protecting Australia's children indicators

-This release covers the indicators under the National Framework for Protecting Australia’s Children and the National Standards for Out-of-Home Care.
-It includes child protection indicators, along with a variety of other measures that focus on whether Australia’s children are safe and well.
+This release covers the indicators under the National framework for protecting Australia's children and the National Standards for Out-of-Home Care.
+It includes child protection indicators, along with a variety of other measures that focus on whether Australia's children are safe and well.

 National Standards for out-of-home care indicators